Frequently Asked Questions (FAQ)

 2. Should I repot my new orchid?

 All of our orchids arrive in appropriate pots and media.
-Although it may not be suitable for your grow environment, it is best to wait minimum 2-3 weeks before repotting if you insist.
-Most orchids should be repotted every 1-2 years.
+Although it may not be suitable for your grow environment, it is best to wait minimum 2-3 weeks before repotting to the media of your choice.

 All orchids are different and have different needs.
 Keep in mind the culture and care requirements of your orchid as some orchids need a clear wet dry cycle whereas some should always remain slightly moist.
 Some may be in dormant stage and should not be watered.